JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 • As proteins break apart, their free lysines and N-termini get tagged—simultaneously quenching and targeting the fragments for immunogenicity.

-A similar strategy was tried in China - “Fragment Autoantigens Stimulated T‐Cell‐Immunotherapy (FAST).” \[2\] This was not an inspiration for me; I found it after I started writing my proposal.
-But, it still is worth mentioning since it kind of uses the same ingredients: light to fragment tissue for a vaccine.
-I wish them the best of luck.
-If they used a photomask (something that selectively blocks light to create an etch pattern), then it is pretty much identical to mine, but I see no indication that they used a photomask.

 You don’t need a $200,000,000 ASML machine to do this.
 All you need is a reliable UV laser source (a few hundred thousand dollars) and a good UV photomask (a few hundred thousand dollars).
 Wavelengths and Actual Laser System:

 - 266 nm (Deep UV, Nd:YAG 4th harmonic) → High precision, strong protein interactions.